‘World’s Hottest Weather Girl’ Yanet Garcia Wows Instagram In Sunglow Sports Bra & Tightest Ever Yoga Pants

 Yanet Garcia is wowing her Instagram followers all over again.
-The “World’s Hottest Weather Girl” doesn’t seem to need much to drive her fans a little wild: jogging in Daisy Dukes on the beach seemed enough just recently as Yanet enjoyed a shorefront moment with her new pup Mamacita.
+The “World’s Hottest Weather Girl” doesn’t seem to need much to drive her fans a little wild: jogging in Daisy Dukes on the beach seemed enough just recently, as Yanet enjoyed a shorefront moment with her new pup, Mamacita.
 Today has seen the famous Mexican return to the platform, although her four-legged friend wasn’t with her.

-Yanet’s photo today was a workout one.
+Yanet’s photo today featured a workout.
 The star may still be best-known for her appearances on Mexican television, but Yanet is now a social media sensation, with her fitness updates almost always proving wildly popular.
 Today’s snap didn’t showcase the Latina’s stunning face, but it didn’t deprive her followers of that killer workout body.

-The photo showed Yanet in a dim-lit and indoor environment and accompanied by a male.
+The photo showed Yanet in a dimly lit indoor environment and accompanied by a man.
 The brunette had been photographed full length and from behind, affording a fantastic view of her peachy rear.
-This, in itself, seemed accentuated by Yanet rocking the world’s tightest pair of yoga pants, with fans seeing the sunglow shade of lowers paired with a matching sports bra.
-Space between the two items flaunted Yanet’s trim and toned back, with the overall finish showcasing the star’s toned legs, shapely rear, plus her strong arms.
+This, in itself, seemed accentuated by Yanet rocking an incredibly tight pair of yoga pants.
+The sunglow shade of her bottoms matched her sports bra.
+Space between her bra and pants flaunted Yanet’s trim and toned back, with the overall finish showcasing the star’s toned legs, shapely rear, plus her strong arms.
 Yanet’s long brown hair was worn loose around her shoulders, with fans also seeing white sneakers on the star’s feet.

-Yanet didn’t use a worded caption today – rather, she went down the emoji route.
-The emoji included a fire one, plus an appropriate arm muscle one.
+Yanet didn’t write anything in her caption today – rather, she went down the emoji route.
+The emoji included fire and an appropriate muscled arm.

 It looks like Yanet has wowed her fans.
 The post managed to rack up over 35,000 likes in just 30 mintes, with the same time frame bringing in over 113 comments.
 Yanet’s fanbase is largely Spanish-speaking, although the star’s status as a social media sensation now sees her followed by users from across the globe.